 The fact that Plan C is one of the most comprehensive at least affordable is market forces at work.
 Newer beneficiaries might not have qualified for Medicare before 2020 when plans like F and G were no longer available for new enrollees.
 For newer enrollees who don’t want to pay their own Part B deductible, it’s now their only option.

 |LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|

 Are you struggling to pay for prescription drugs with your Original Medicare?
 Medicare Part D can help.
 But the average beneficiary will still have to pay a few hundred dollars each year just to get access to their drug discounts.

 This chart shows details of the top Part D prescription drug plans in Huntington, West Virginia.
 The average plan costs around $16 monthly in premiums alongside an annual $480 deductible.
 That’s just a little less than what you would pay with Clear Spring.

 Aetna and Wellcare are below this average and, therefore, more affordable.
 They also have really good customer service star ratings.

 Elixir and Humana are above the average and, therefore, more expensive.
 But they also have above-average customer service ratings, especially Humana.

 Our Part D FAQ pages have many more answers if you still have questions.

 Special Needs Plans are unique Medicare Advantage plans which help certain Medicare beneficiaries afford their exceptionally expensive medical care.
 In Huntington, West Virginia, though, eligibility is more strict than in most states.
 Dual eligibility means that your disability must be chronic and disabling; institutional eligibility means that you must be in an institution to qualify.

 WV Senior Advantage is one such plan which requires institutionalization.
 It’s also the most expensive plan with a monthly premium and the highest annual out-of-pocket maximum limit.

 Humana is the most affordable.
 They have a $0 premium and the lowest out-of-pocket maximum.

 Aetna and UnitedHealthcare also have $0 monthly premiums.
 But they also have equally high annual maximum out-of-pocket limits.
-At least UnitedHealthcare will offer you more choices with their PPO network.
+At least UnitedHealthcare will offer you more choices with its PPO network.